The Ultimate Guide to Perfectly Roasted Turkey in the Oven

 With the perfect turkey chosen, it's time to prep it for the big roast.
 This is where you can really elevate the taste and tenderness of your bird.

-Brining: The Secret Weapon for Juicy Turkey
+Brining: The Secret Weapon for juicy turkey

 Ah, brining!
 This is where the real magic happens, transforming a plain turkey into a symphony of flavour.
 Imagine giving your turkey a spa day!
 Brining involves soaking the turkey in a salt-water solution, which helps to lock in moisture, making it incredibly juicy and tender.
 I use a simple brining solution: 1 cup of salt, 1 cup of sugar, and 1 gallon of water.
 The turkey should soak in the fridge for 12-24 hours, allowing the brine to work its magic.